A Look At Big Issues On Supreme Court's Agenda In New Term

 - FOLLOW US ON:

-WASHINGTON: The Supreme Court will begin hearing arguments Monday after a summer break.
-Here are some of the issues either already on the court’s docket or likely to be before the justices soon:
+Some of the issues either already on the Supreme Court’s docket when it begins its new session or likely to be before the justices soon:

 HEALTH CARE